patrickdappollonio/alpine-utils/README.md

 ### Daily updated

-The Docker Image [is built automatically by Github actions daily at 00:00 UTC](https://github.com/patrickdappollonio/alpine-utils/actions/workflows/ci.yml).
+The Docker Image [is built automatically by Github actions weekly on Monday at 00:00 UTC](https://github.com/patrickdappollonio/alpine-utils/actions/workflows/ci.yml).
 The image is then pushed to the Docker Registry.
 If you need stability, consider pulling by SHA since it's not easy to version all the apps above in a way that makes sense.